ibm-cloud-docs/solution-tutorials/cloud-e2e-security.md

       7. Set the **Worker nodes per zone** to `1` and click on **Change flavor** to explore and change to the worker node size of your choice.
       8. Enter a **Cluster name** and select the same **Resource group** that you used for the VPC.
       9. Logging or Monitoring aren't required in this tutorial, disable those options and click on **Create**.
       10. While you waiting for the cluster to become active, attach a public gateway to the VPC.
-Navigate to the [Virtual private clouds](/vpc-ext/network/vpcs).
+Navigate to the [Virtual private clouds](/vpc-ext/network/vpcs){: external}.
       11. Click on the name for the VPC used by the cluster and scroll down to subnets section.
       13. Click on the name of the subnet created earlier and in the **Public Gateway** section, click on **Detached** to change the state to **Attached**.